 In February 2016, the FASB issued ASU 2016-02, Leases.
 The amendments in this Update create Topic 842, Leases, and supersede the requirements in Topic 840, Leases.
 Topic 842 specifies the accounting for leases.
 The objective of Topic 842 is to establish the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
 The guidance in this update is effective for annual reporting periods beginning after December 15, 2018 including interim periods within that reporting period and early adoption is permitted.
-The Company plans to adopt the provisions of this update at the beginning of fiscal year 2019, and is currently assessing the impact on its consolidated financial statements.
+The Company plans to adopt the provisions of this update at the beginning of fiscal year 2019.
+Based on a preliminary assessment, the Company expects the adoption of this guidance to have a material impact on its assets and liabilities due to the recognition of right-of-use assets and lease liabilities on its consolidated balance sheets at the beginning of the earliest period presented.
+The Company is continuing its assessment, which may identify additional impacts this guidance will have on its consolidated financial statements and disclosures.